How Stress Fuels Inflammation – And What You Can Do About It

 4. Lifestyle and Stress Management

-Stress-reduction strategies such as mindfulness, gentle movement, adequate sleep, and structured downtime help calm the nervous system and may reduce inflammatory signalling over time.
+Stress-reduction strategies such as mindfulness-based stress reduction (MBSR), gentle movement, adequate sleep, and structured downtime help calm the parasympathetic nervous system and may reduce inflammatory signalling over time.
+David Vago’s research on self-regulation and stress resilience supports the role of contemplative practices in modulating neural pathways involved in stress reactivity.
 Consistency is key, as these practices support regulation rather than providing immediate relief.

 Restoring Balance to Your Body